-How Big of a Camper Can I Pull with a ½ Ton Truck
+How Big of a Camper Can You Pull with a ½ Ton Truck

 How Much Can You Tow with a ½ Ton Pickup Truck?